 “Everyone Has A Name”: Using Art to Remember the Holocaust

-In this workshop students explore the Holocaust by creating poetry and drawings.
-Through this process we will acknowledge individuals who survived or perished, while restoring their identity and giving form to their lives.
+In this workshop, students explore the Holocaust by creating poetry and drawings.
+Through our art we will acknowledge individuals who survived or perished, while restoring their identity and giving form to their lives.

 The Path to Genocide: Six Phases of the Holocaust